How to Make Cold Foam at Home: 3 Easy Methods

 Looking for more cold coffee ideas?
 Check out these reader favorites:

-Cold foam adds texture and visual appeal to iced coffee without watering it down.
-Use the French press method for special occasions and the handheld frother for daily use.
-Both methods take under a minute and cost nothing beyond the milk.
+Cold foam adds texture to iced coffee without watering it down the way ice does.
+French press for when you want it to look right, handheld frother for daily use.
+Either way it takes under a minute and costs nothing beyond the milk.